 End Function

 - In cell C3, start typing the function name (StringToNumber).
 Excel will automatically suggest the function to use.
-Press the Tab key to enter the function.

 - Put the cell reference B3 as the only argument.

-- Now, press Enter after closing the parentheses.
+- Press Enter after closing the parentheses.

-- In the Visual Basic Editor copy and paste the following code.
+- In the Visual Basic Editor, copy and paste the following code:

 Sub StringToNumber()